 cap shall be reserved for: License Applicants that are Social Equity Businesses; License Applicants that have been designated as Social Equity Program Participants, Economic Empowerment Priority Applicants, or both; or individuals or entities verified or pre-verified pursuant to 935 CMR 500.101(7), including pre-verified individuals or entities that have already been designated as Social Equity Businesses, Economic Empowerment Applicants, or both.
 A Host Community seeking exemption from this regulatory requirement may submit a waiver request pursuant to 935 CMR 501.850.
 Such request must include identification of proposed compensating features, as provided under 935 CMR 501.850(2)(b).

-Host Communities must adopt local rules or bylaws to comply with 935 CMR 501.181(3263 or before May 1, 2024.
-A Host Community shall submit an attestation in a form and manner determined by the Commission affirming that it has adopted local laws to effectuate compliance with 935 CMR 501.181(3)(d) and identifying the specific laws passed.
-In addition, a Host Community shall submit its equity plan and any other documentation of its compliance with 935 CMR 501.181(3)(d) .
+Host Communities must adopt local rules or bylaws to comply with 935 CMR 501.181(3) on or before May 1, 2024.
+A Host Community shall submit an attestation in a form and manner determined by the Commission affirming that it has adopted local laws to effectuate compliance with 935 CMR 501.181(3) and identifying the specific laws passed.
+In addition, a Host Community shall submit its equity plan and any other documentation of its compliance with 935 CMR 501.181(3).

 Any interested person may file a complaint with the Commission alleging noncompliance with an equity requirement under 935 CMR 501.181.
 If the Commission substantiates an allegation of noncompliance with 935 CMR 501.181, a Host Community shall be fined after first receiving notice and opportunity for corrective action pursuant to 935 CMR 501.310 and 935 CMR 501.320.
 A Host Community shall be fined in an amount equal to the annual total of CIFs received from all Marijuana Establishments and MTCs operating in the Host Community during the prior calendar year.